Interview: Gonçalo Almeida, director of award-winning “Thursday Night”

-You started your career in graphic design but you ended up making films, at least for now.
-Was this where you wanted to go or is it just another creative outlet you wanted to explore for now?
+You started your career in graphic design, but you ended up making films, at least for now.
+Was this where you wanted to go, or is it just another creative outlet you wanted to explore for now?

 You left Santiago do Cacém for London to study at the London Film School.
 Was studying film in Portugal out of the question?

-“It was not a thought out decision.
+“It was not a thought-out decision.
 My brother was living in London and suggested that I join the London Film School.
-At the time, I was not in a very good position in my life, so with his help and my parents’, I decided to take a risk and go to London.”
+At the time, I was not in a very good position in my life, so with his help and my parents, I decided to take a risk and go to London.”

-In your Facebook page bio you say that you care about what you don’t understand, about the unknown.
+In your Facebook page bio, you say that you care about what you don’t understand, about the unknown.
 Is this what drives your art?

 “Yes, without mystery or abstraction, cinema or music don’t make sense to me.
 “Realism” is an idiotic invention by unimaginative people.”

-“I think money is obviously important but it shouldn’t be the end goal.
-Cinema is an expensive art, it’s not like painting a painting or writing a song.
-It takes people and equipment and it takes money for that.
+“I think money is obviously important, but it shouldn’t be the end goal.
+Cinema is an expensive art.
+It’s not like painting a painting or writing a song.
+It takes people and equipment, and it takes money for that.
 I think I’m moved by the mystery and the infinite possibilities.
-I fear it but I’m curious about it at the same time.”
+I fear it, but I’m curious about it at the same time.”

-After seeing the shorts on this competition, I had a feeling there was going to be a technical tie between your film and Guilherme Daniel’s “Depois do Silêncio” (which ended up having an honorable mention from the jury).
-You confessed that the idea for “Thursday Night” was a bit rushed but you still managed to create an original narrative, casting dogs as the protagonists (who weren’t always the most obedient actors).
+After seeing the shorts on this competition, I had a feeling there was going to be a technical tie between your film, and Guilherme Daniel’s “Depois do Silêncio” (which ended up having an honorable mention from the jury).
+You confessed that the idea for “Thursday Night” was a bit rushed, but you still managed to create an original narrative, casting dogs as the protagonists (who weren’t always the most obedient actors).
 Do you feel that if you had kept working on it, you would have ended up with a better film?
 Or it would’ve been a too overthought piece?

 “David Lynch and Takashi Miike were the other two names that crossed my mind at the time, despite respecting and following other directors, some who have already passed, like Georges Franju who made my favorite movie “Les Yeux Sans Visage” (“Eyes Without a Face”), and others who are still alive.

-[As for my favorite movies] David Lynch’s “Lost Highway”, Takashi Miike’s “Audition” (tied with “Gozu”) and Jodorowsky’s “Holy Mountain”.
+[As for my favorite movies] David Lynch’s “Lost Highway,” Takashi Miike’s “Audition” (tied with “Gozu”), and Jodorowsky’s “Holy Mountain.”

 “At this point, all these things are important.
 It’s important to know that someone likes your job.
 Everyone needs a pat on the back from time to time to continue.”

-After this film, I’d like to make an animation that I’ve written a few years ago and I’d also like to return to Gambia in Africa where I made a documentary last year to continue filming on the same subject.
+After this film, I’d like to make an animation that I wrote a few years ago.
+I’d also like to return to Gambia in Africa, where I made a documentary last year to continue filming on the same subject.
 On top of all this, I’d like to make more music than I do.
-I’d like to draw more and get a more stable job so I don’t wake up every day thinking about what I’m doing on this planet.”
+I’d like to draw more and get a more stable job, so I don’t wake up every day thinking about what I’m doing on this planet.”